OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 New wiring changes to make:

--Remove the connections from the Wi-Fi B_TX and B_RX to D18 and D19 (the ones requiring a hack above).
+- Remove the connections from the Wi-Fi B_TX and B_RX to D18 and D19 (the ones requiring a hack above).
 (In my case I just removed from the Wi-Fi board since we will still require connection to D18 and D19 for the Wi-Fi functionality.)

--Now connect D18 and D19 to E_RX and E_TX on the Wi-Fi board.
+- Now connect D18 and D19 to E_RX and E_TX on the Wi-Fi board.

 (Note.
 In the picture below the orange wire actually is going to E_TX and then the male-male hacked connection and then to D19, and similarly the yellow wire is going to E_RX and then to D18 via the other male-to-male hacked connection, which is a reveral of the yellow and orange in the schematic diagram, i.e., colors are reversed, but the wiring is the same.)